linux-system-roles/logging/README.md

   will be uninstalled and reinstalled in order to revert back to the original system default configuration.
 - `logging_system_log_dir`: Directory where the local log output files are placed.
 Default to `/var/log`.
 - `logging_manage_firewall`: If set to `true` and ports are found in the logging role parameters, configure the firewall for the ports using the firewall role.
-  If set to `false` and ports are found in the logging role parameters, unset the firewall for the ports using the firewall role.
+  If set to `false`, the `logging role` does not manage the firewall.
-  Default to `true`.
+  Default to `false`.
+  NOTE: `logging_manage_firewall` is limited to *adding* ports.
+  It cannot be used for *removing* ports.
+  If you want to remove ports, you will need to use the firewall system roles directly.
 - `logging_manage_selinux`: If set to `true` and ports are found in the logging role parameters, configure the selinux for the ports using the selinux role.
-  If set to `false` and ports are found in the logging role parameters, unset the selinux for the ports using the selinux role.
+  If set to `false`, the `logging role` does not manage the selinux.
-  Default to `true`.
+  Default to `false`.
+  NOTE: `logging_manage_selinux` is limited to *adding* policy.
+  It cannot be used for *removing* policy.
+  If you want to remove policy, you will need to use the selinux system roles directly.
 - `logging_certificates`: This is a `list` of `dict` in the same format as used by the `fedora.linux_system_roles.certificate` role.
 Specify this variable if you want the certificate role to generate the certificates for the logging system configured by the logging role.
 With this example, `self-signed` certificate `logging_cert.crt` is generated in `/etc/pki/tls/certs`.
+  Default to `[]`.
 ```yaml
     logging_certificates:
       - name: logging_cert